mxzheng/mxzheng.github.io/_pages/about.md

 I am an Assistant Professor at the Department of Computer Science at University of Central Florida.
 Prior that, I obtained Ph.D. at the Department of Intelligent Systems Engineering at Indiana University Bloomington in 2023.
 Before that, I obtained my Bachelor's degree at Shandong University in 2018.
 My research interests mainly lie in machine learning security, especially backdoor attacks/defense for AI models and AI Data Privacy Protection.

 ## Research Interest
-- AI Data Privacy Protection
+- Robust and Efficient Data Science
-- Secure Machine Learning
+- Trustworthy Learning

 ## News
 - 03 / 2024: TrojFSP is accepted by NAACL 2024.